Quantum Safe-Set Bayesian Optimization for Quality Improvement in Fuselage Assembly: Related Work

 From the “solver” perspective, quantum computing has been explored in operations research for diverse optimization tasks.
 Quantum Approximate Optimization Algorithm (QAOA) and variational quantum eigensolvers have been applied to combinatorial scheduling problems, such as the Job-Shop Scheduling Problem (JSSP) \citep{farhi2014quantum, kurowski2023application, venturelli2016job}.
 In addition to scheduling, quantum algorithms have been investigated for quality control and defect detection in manufacturing.
-Quantum machine learning methods, such as quantum support vector machines (QSVM), have been applied to anomaly detection and defect classification in industrial manufacturing \citep{guijo2022quantum}, in some cases outperforming classical baselines in unbalanced datasets.
+Quantum machine learning methods, such as Quantum Support Vector Machines (QSVM), have been applied to anomaly detection and defect classification in industrial manufacturing \citep{guijo2022quantum}, in some cases outperforming classical baselines on unbalanced datasets.
 Quantum-assisted anomaly detection has also been proposed for predictive maintenance of gas turbines in power plants \citep{sakhnenko2022hybrid}.
 These studies illustrate that quantum computing has been shown to be effective in manufacturing.
 In the context of fuselage assembly, these quantum capabilities can potentially address two major challenges.
-First, quantum linear solvers offer the potential to accelerate FEM-based simulations, which dominate the cost of evaluating shape deviations, thereby enabling more rapid exploration of the design space.
-Second, quantum algorithms such as QAOA can improve the efficiency of determining optimal actuator forces by reducing the number of expensive simulation queries required.
+First, quantum linear solvers offer the potential to accelerate FEM-based simulations, which dominate the cost of evaluating dimensional gap, thereby enabling more rapid exploration of the design space.
+Second, quantum optimization algorithms such as QAOA may improve the efficiency of searching for optimal actuator forces.
 Together, these capabilities could greatly benefit actuator placement, enhance robustness to uncertainty, and support real-time quality control during aircraft assembly.